TKMM-Team/Tkmm-Wiki/wwwroot/docs/settings/index.md

 ### Merged Mod Output Folder

-This is the folder where your merged mod is saved.
+This is the folder where the merged export from TKMM is saved to.

 > [!IMPORTANT]
-> This folder can be deleted, do not set it to a folder with any contents.
+> The contents of this folder will be deleted when merging, do not set it to a folder with any contents.
 >
 > If you are unsure, leave this setting as the default.